 Both statements return everything from the DMV, sample output is below.

-My default DMV returns too much information, so I am going to re-write both statements to return the information I am most interested in.
+The DMV returns too much information, so lets re-write both statements to return the information we are most interested in.

-Statement #3: Get a listing of all user connections:
+Statement #3: Get a List of all the User Connections